How to Manage Your Order and Setup Costs

 The variable costs can be significant and includes the cost of preparing a purchase requisition, the cost of creating the purchase order, the cost of reviewing inventory levels, the costs involved in receiving and checking items as they are received from the vendor, and the costs incurred in preparing and processing the payments made to the vendor when the invoice is received.

 Order costs are often overlooked by companies as they perceive the actions of employees, such as checking inventory or testing the quality of incoming materials, as a part of an employee’s normal function.

 However, when calculating the cost of ordering items, it is often a surprise to companies when they find out how much it actually costs to have an item of material purchased and available at their warehouse.
-Companies often forget that is costs far more to create ten orders for five items each from a vendor than one order of fifty.
+Companies often forget that it costs far more to create 10 orders for five items each from a vendor than one order of 50.